Supercouple: Celebrity

 The basic appeal of the accomplished supercouple can be reduced to this: by hooking up with another, carefully selected celeb, you can eliminate your bad points, compensate for your own shortcomings, and hint at a softer, more vulnerable side.
 Attach yourself to someone smarter, prettier, more fashionable, hipper, funnier than you are, and you will automatically acquire these missing qualities by osmosis.
 They, equally, will benefit from your particular brand of star quality.
 Your public perception will become more complete, more exciting.
 Together, you are quite literally, the ultimate individual.

+In 2023, American singer-songwriter Taylor Swift and football player Travis Kelce began dating, leading media publications to call them a supercouple and "America's royal couple".
+Billboard's Hannah Dailey opined that Swift and Kelce "are arguably the world's most high-profile couple right now, consistently making headlines on the daily for simply holding hands or enjoying dinner together."
+The NFL viewership increased dramatically; a Chiefs–Bears game that Swift attended drew the most television viewers of the weekend, while sales of Kelce's jersey and Chiefs game tickets surged.
+The NFL and NBC used the relationship for social media content and to promote subsequent games.
+A Chiefs–Jets game that Swift attended averaged 27 million viewers, making it the most-watched Sunday-night television show since Super Bowl LVII.
+A number of couples dressed up as Swift and Kelce as part of 2023 Halloween.
+A television special about the relationship and its impact, titled Taylor + Travis, was released on Hulu in November 2023.
+Andrew Unterbeger of Billboard wrote that Swift and Kelce's romance resulted in a "near-100% public approval" because "it just felt right: the All-American athlete dating the All-American pop star."
+The couple announced their engagement in August 2025.